-Since it’s launch last year, the Test Clinic has generated a lot of interest amongst software testers.
+Since it’s launch in 2015, the Test Clinic has generated a lot of interest amongst software testers.
 The Test Clinic offers you the chance to get your software testing problems solved by experts in the field.
 Come to the doctor’s clinic for help.
 No matter if the problem is big or small, they will do their best to fix your issue.

-The EuroSTAR 2015 Test Clinic was a great success at EuroSTAR 2015.
-Led by our test doctors Huib Schoots and Iris Pinkster, the team solved numerous test problems and helped testers return to the their work with solutions to try out.
-This year at EuroSTAR 2016 the Test Clinic will return with two new test doctors to help you solve the issues that you might have.
+The EuroSTAR 2016 Test Clinic was a great success.
+Led by our test doctors Christin Wiedemann and Arphad Toth, the team solved numerous test problems and helped testers return to the their work with solutions to try out.
+This year at EuroSTAR 2017 the Test Clinic will return with two new test doctors to help you solve the testing issues that you might have.

 If you want guidance and help, the Test Clinic is the place to turn to.